official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 in our Middle Eastern back yard … regimes may not fall in this part of the world, but instability can manifest itself in different ways.”

-[^42] Letter Sedwill to Manning, 26 February 2002, ‘Iraq’.
+[^42]: Letter Sedwill to Manning, 26 February 2002, ‘Iraq’.
-[^43] Letter Plumbly to Jay, 27 February 2002, ‘Iraq’.
+[^43]: Letter Plumbly to Jay, 27 February 2002, ‘Iraq’.

 409

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford131.
-Sir Derek took “issue too with John [Sawers]’s caricature of ‘conventional advice’ in FCO”.
+131. Sir Derek took “issue too with John [Sawers]’s caricature of ‘conventional advice’ in FCO”.
 He recognised:

 “… the need to frame our arguments within the US universe of facts.
 But we should